kpchoy/Study-Guide-Notes-/javascript/js_general.md

   1) function runs when promise is resolved
   2) function runs when promise is rejected
   - passed function put on microtask queue that is ran when the queue is emptied
+- What is Promise Chaining?
+  - chain of `.then` handlers
+- Explain what is returned by .then
+  - `promise.then` returns a promise that the next `.then` can be called on
+- How can you suspend the execution of a .then statement?
+  - if returned value is a promise, further execution is suspended until the promise settles